-- 1) Weekly Quizzes: 25%.
-A short quiz at the beginning of each class (excluding Weeks 1 and 12) to test the student's comprehension of weekly readings.
+- Weekly Quizzes: 25%.
+A short quiz at the beginning of each class (excluding first and last week) to test the student's comprehension of weekly readings.
 There are no make-up quizzes, however, the lowest two weekly scores will be dropped from the final calculation. - 2) Essay Critique: 15%.
 Each group will receive a pre-written essay relating to one of the course topics.
 The group will examine the essay in detail, identifying its weaknesses as well as strengths.
 Students will be graded on their individual contribution to the critique.
-Due Date: October 17. - 3) Media Assignment (group project): 15%.
+Due Date: October 9. - 3) Media Assignment (group project): 15%.
 Each group will produce a five-minute video focusing on one of the weekly topics.
 All students in the group will receive the same grade.
-Due Date: November 28. - 4) Essay Assignment: 20%.
+Due Date: November 20. - 4) Essay Assignment: 20%.
 Each student will write an essay (2000 words) on an approved topic.
-Due Date: December 5. - 5) Final Exam: 25%.
+Due Date: November 27. - 5) Final Exam: 25%.
+During Final Exam Period.
 Students must earn at least 50% on the exam in order to pass the course.
-During Final Exam Period.